 Under Construction | Workers toil feverishly to ensure the Fan Fest on Copacabana beach is ready

 Like many other elements of the Brazil World Cup, it will be a race against time to get everything in position.
-Some stadiums such as Cuaiba and Porto Alegre are still touch-and-go, with Fifa seemingly ready to renege on certain test protocols to ensure that its venues are fit for purpose.
+Some stadiums, such as Cuaiba & Porto Alegre, are still touch and go, with Fifa seemingly ready to renege on certain test protocols to ensure their venues are fit for purpose.

 MATHEUS HARB, GOAL BRAZIL

-As we are on our Presidential and Congressional election year, most of this feeling is confused with the desire to change Brazil's future for the better and so rising against the World Cup would be a way of starting that change.
+As we are on our Presidential and Congressional election year, most of this feeling is confused with the desire of changing Brazil's future for the better, and so rising against the World Cup would be a way of starting that change.

-But there are still people able to set both matters apart and will enjoy football's greatest event without necessarily being politically unaware, as some people love to point out.
-We'll see things better when the cup kicks off.
+But there are still people able to set both matters apart, and will enjoy football’s greatest event without necessarily being politically unaware, as some people love to point.
+We’ll see things better when the Cup kicks off.

-Yet, elsewhere, you wouldn't know how close this event really is.
+Yet elsewhere, you wouldn’t know how close this event really is.
 Most football fans are yet to arrive here and the majority of locals are still nonchalantly going about their daily lives.
-It is, of course, winter and there's work to be done.
-Jobs to which to go.
+It is, of course, winter, and there's work to be done; jobs to go to.

-A nation that should be embracing the homecoming of its national obsession instead is displaying ambivalence.
-Instead of the all-out celebration, the beginning of the bid to obliterate the memory of the Maracanazo and defeat to Uruguay in this very city in 1950, it seems that the political undertones have left some weary.
-One waiter to whom I speak insists that he hopes Argentina, not Brazil, win the tournament.
+A nation that should be embracing the homecoming of its national obsession is instead displaying ambivalence.
+Instead of the all-out celebration, the beginning of the bid to obliterate the memory of the Maracanazo and defeat to Uruguay in this very city in 1950, it seems the political undertones have left some weary.
+One waiter I speak to insists he hopes Argentina, and not Brazil, win the tournament.

-The hope - the belief - is that this is only temporary and that, if Neymar fires Brazil out of the blocks with style, as he did at the Confederations Cup, there will be an acceptance that what's done is done.
+The hope - the belief - is that this is only temporary, and that if Neymar fires Brazil out of the blocks in style, as he did at the Confederations Cup, there will be an acceptance that what's done is done.
 In that scenario, the goodwill towards the success of the Selecao may lighten the mood and bring out the World Cup everyone longs to see.